How to Connect an mA Meter

 Some people drill and cut out a spot on the control panel lid, while others choose to 3D print a mount to house the meter.
 Once the mount location is determined and implemented, insert the mA meter and make the connections.
 Refer to our LPSU Guide for common terminal connectors on the laser power supply.

 Make note of the orientation of the positive and negative terminals on the back of the ammeter.
-Secure the connections with crimps or solder.
-It is important to ensure that the mA meter is insulated – protect the connections with heat shrink, electrical tape, or hot glue to avoid anything making contact with the wires, creating an electrical hazard.
+Secure the connections with ring terminals, crimps, and/or solder.
+It is important to ensure that the mA meter is insulated.
+Protect the connections with an insulator, heat shrink, electrical tape, or hot glue to avoid anything making contact with the wires, creating an electrical hazard.

 The original cathode wire will be used to connect to the ammeter.
-An additional wire will be needed to connect from the ammeter to the LPSU.
+An additional wire will be needed to connect from the ammeter to the LPSU with a terminal or ferrule pin.
 Measure the gauge of the existing wire from the cathode terminal for compatibility, but typically 16-18 AWG (0.75 – 1.5 mm²) is recommended.

 Most Common Wiring